Core Calculators

 2. Import VAT (20%) — assessed on the CIF value plus the customs duty.
 VAT-registered businesses reclaim this in full

-3. International Freight — ocean freight from Chinese ports to Felixstowe, Southampton, or other UK ports
+3. International Freight — ocean freight from American ports to Felixstowe, Southampton, or other UK ports

 How to Use This Calculator

-1. Enter your product cost in GBP (convert from USD or CNY at the current rate)
+1. Enter your product cost in GBP (convert from USD or USD at the current rate)

-2. Add your freight quote from your forwarder for the China–UK leg
+2. Add your freight quote from your forwarder for the the United States–UK leg

 3. Set the UKGT duty rate for your commodity code (find it at trade.gov.uk)